jaantollander/masters-thesis/content/20_background.md

 Red Hat Enterprise Linux Server release 7.9 (Maipo)
 ```

----
+### Lustre Configuration
 The global storage on Puhti consist of Lustre file system that has 2 MDSs with 2 MDTs on each server and 8 OSSs with 3 OSTs on each server.
-The file system is shared across *home*, *project*, and *scratch* storage areas.
-The total storage capacity of the file system is 4.8 PBs.
+The total storage capacity of the file system is 4.8 PiBs.

 ```
 $ lctl --version
 2.12.6_ddn72
 ```

----
+### Storage areas
+In the file system, each storage area has a dedicated directory.
+The global file system (Lustre) is shared across *home*, *project*, and *scratch* storage areas with different uses and quotas.

+*home*
+: area is intended for storing personal data and configuration files.
+In the file system, it resides at `/home/<user>` (env `$HOME`) and has a default quota of 10 GiB per user.

+*projappl*
+: area is intended for storing project specific application files such as compiled libraries.
+It resides at `/projappl/<project>` and has a default quota of 50 GiB per project.

+*scratch*
+: area is intended for short term storage (90 days) of data used in the cluster.
+It resides at `/scratch/<project>` and has a default quota of 1 TiB per project.

+The fast local storage, mounted on a local SSD, is called *tmp* or *local scratch*.
+It is intended as a temporary file storage for I/O heavy operations.
+Data that should be kept for longer term should be copied to *scratch*.

+*tmp*
+: area is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.
+It resides at `/local_scratch/<user>` (env `$TMPDIR`).

+*local scratch*
+: is intended for batch jobs to perform I/O heavy operations.
+The quota depends on how much is requested for the job.
+It resides at `/local_scratch/<???>` (env `$LOCAL_SCRATCH`).

+### Slurm Configuration

 partition \newline name | time \newline limit | task \newline limit | node \newline limit | node \newline type | memory limit | local storage limit
 -|-|-|-|-|-|-